mramshaw/pubsub/README.md

 #### Useful commands

-In the second terminal, the following commands may be interesting:
+In the second console, the following commands may be interesting:

 ```
 127.0.0.1:6379> pubsub channels